avalokkumar/mtls-poc/README.md

-# Mutual TLS (mTLS) Authentication Proof of Concept
+# Mutual TLS (mTLS) Authentication Demo Application

 This project demonstrates how Mutual TLS (mTLS) works by implementing a secure server and client authentication using certificates.